Click to view a video about BIA's Curriculum:

 Click to view a video about why PBL & BIA's Curriculum Works:

 BIA students will acquire content knowledge while they master the 21st century skills of collaboration, communication, critical thinking and creativity.
-This level of skill development coupled with content mastery will ensure that our students are prepared for both college and 21st century careers.
+This level of skill development coupled with content mastery to ensure that our students are prepared for both college and 21st century careers.

 INNOVATIVE CURRICULUM INCLUDES: